Lido Golf Club

-The Lido Golf Club was a golf course in Long Beach, Nassau County, Long Island, New York.
+The Lido Golf Club was a golf course in Lido Beach, on the Long Beach Barrier Island, in Nassau County, New York, United States.

 History

 The Lido was designed by Charles Blair Macdonald, with contributions from other designers, and constructed in 1915.
 Mr. Macdonald sponsored a contest in Country Life magazine called The Lido Prize.
 The entries judged by Bernard Darwin, Horace Hutchinson and Herbert Fowler.
 The winner was Alister MacKenzie.

 Overseen by engineer Seth Raynor, construction required that "thousands of pounds of sand" be pumped out of the bay to reclaim what had been a marsh.
 The advantage was that "the exact contours required by the course architects" could be achieved.
 Turf bricks were cut from nearby property to lay the greens.

 The course opened by the summer of 1917.

 More than 2,000,0000[sic] cubic yards were pumped in from Long Beach channel by five hydraulic dredges.
 Hills forty feet high and undulations corresponding were thus constructed.
 Forty thousand cubic yards of meadow muck were lifted and placed as a soil for all the fairways, greens and tees.
 Among the incidentals more than 2,500 tons of lime, 6,000 tons of fertilizers, and 35,000 tons of top soil.
 The entire rough was planted by hand with beach grass, each in squares eighteen inches apart.
 Nearly a million plants were required.
 They hold the sand in place and at the same time afford an excellent hazard.
 An irrigation system provides for every foot of the expanse.

 Unfortunately, its opening coincided with the United States' entry into World War I. During the summer of 1918, management was forced to lower the annual dues from $200 to $60 and make the course easier to attract more amateur players.

 In 1942, during World War II, the United States Navy acquired the property and destroyed the course to construct a naval base.
 After the war, in 1953, a new course was built in nearby Lido Beach with a design by Robert Trent Jones.
 While different from the original, the Trent Jones course features a replica of Macdonald's 4th hole.